SmithCollege/a4-diy-calculator-hiii/README.md

 Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful):

-Any references used besides JavaDoc and course materials: Wikipedia's Shunting Yard page
+Any references used besides JavaDoc and course materials: Wikipedia's Shunting Yard page and Geeks4Geeks explanation of InfixToPostfix

 Reflection on your experience with this assignment: It was tough to think about theoretically, but thinking about it visually helped me figure it out (using actual objects, writing etc).